Abdelrhman-M98/ortho_project/README.md

 3. Save the file.

 ## Building
-1. Run this builder script to generate the Data Classes:
+1. Run this to get the dependencies:
     ```bash
+    flutter pub get
+    ```
+2. Run this builder script to generate the Data Classes:
+    ```bash
     flutter pub run build_runner build
     ```
-2. Build the APKs using this command:
+3. Build the APKs using this command:
     ```bash
     flutter build apk
     ```
-3. locate the generated apk and enjoy our product.
+4. locate the generated apk and enjoy our product.

 ## Features